hanami/guides/content/v2.1/introduction/building-a-web-app.md

        expected to find text "Test Driven Development" in "Not Found"
      # ./spec/features/books/show_spec.rb:12:in `block (3 levels) in <top (required)>'

-Finished in 0.05029 seconds (files took 0.74405 seconds to load) 2 examples, 1 failure
+2 examples, 1 failure
 ```